datastax-demos/cornerstone/docs/datastax/black-friday/README.md

 to collaborate with each other at a high level since this interaction will also be evaluated, but please refrain from sharing implementation details.

+## Errors / Issues

+If using Windows or encountering an error while using Vagrant, please paste the error into the [HipChat](https://www.hipchat.com/gUPdWxUUx) room and submit it with your final answer.
+Please also include all relevant information about the system that you are on to help us debug that environment further.

+The backup project would be to create an interesting demo, preferably using Flask, that coincides with this [story](SCRIPT.md).
+Showcase your skills, your imagination, and your capabilities at full-stack development.